vajra77/IRRHound/README.md

 ## Available tools
 In the `tools/` directory you will find some useful tools to deal with IRR resources:

-- **check_irr_sources.py**: check for IRR sources that contain object about a network operator, identified by its own Autonomous System and (optional) AS-SET
+- **suggest_irr_sources.py**: check for IRR sources that contain objects about a network operator, identified by its own Autonomous System and (optional) AS-SET